-He holds a PhD in Management from the MIT Sloan School of Management, USA; an MA in Management Science from Hitotsubashi University, Japan; a Diplôme d’Ingénieur (MSc) in Civil Engineering; and a DEA in Mechanical Engineering from respectively the Ecole Nationale des TPE, Lyon and the Institut National Polytechnique de Grenoble, France.
+He holds a PhD in Management from MIT Sloan School of Management, Cambridge, USA, an MA in Management Science from Hitotsubashi University, Tokyo, Japan, a Diplôme d’Ingénieur (MS) in Civil Engineering and a DEA in Mechanical Engineering from respectively the Ecole Nationale des TPE, Lyon and the Institut National Polytechnique de Grenoble, two Grandes Ecoles in France.

-Professor Bensaou has been consulting for Asian, European and US corporations.
-He teaches courses on Corporate Strategy, Value Innovation/Blue Ocean Strategy, Information Technology and Comparative Management (in English and French).
-He has been a Visiting Professor at Aoyama Gakuin University, Tokyo and has taught (in Japanese) in Executive Programs at Keio Business School, Tokyo, Japan.
+He has been consulting for Asian, European and US corporations since 1993.
+At INSEAD, Professor Bensaou developed two new MBA courses: “Managing Networked Organizations” and “Understanding Japanese Business.”
+He also teaches courses on Competitive Strategy, Innovation, Blue Ocean Strategy and Value Innovation, Information Technology and Comparative Management (in English and French).
+He was a Visiting Professor at Aoyama Gakuin University, Tokyo where he taught his course on “Information Technology and Corporate Transformation.”
+He has also been teaching (in Japanese) in Executive Programs at Keio Business School, Tokyo, Japan.

 Professor Bensaou grew up in France.
 He has also lived and was educated in Japan.
 He and his wife Masako currently live in Fontainebleau.
 Their son Sophian works in San Francisco, Alexis in Paris and Lennon studies in Cambridge, MA.'